VCCyberSec/Games/Final Fantasy XII/readme.md

 Game8 (https://game8.co/games/Final-Fantasy-XII)

 ### Characters
+**MAIN TEAM**\
 Vaan - All of his stats are strong and he does well in any job.
+[Shikari / Foebreaker]\
+Basch - Strong HP and similarly high strength to Vaan, he does well with physical jobs.
+[Knight / Bushi]\
+Ashe - High Magick and high strength, she does well with many jobs.
+[Machinist / White Mage]

+**EXTRA TEAM**\
 Balthier - Strong HP and Strength, does better with physical jobs.
+[Knight / Time Mage]\
 Fran - Her stats are the weakest, she does not excel at anything; you may want to have her be an Archer or a Machinist if you intend to choose every job once.

-Basch - Strong HP and similarly high strength to Vaan, he does well with physical jobs.

-Ashe - High Magick and high strength, she does well with many jobs.
+[Shikari / White Mage]\
 Penelo - Highest MP, she is strongest with mage jobs.

-Vaan, Balthier and Basch have the highest combo speed which makes them ideal for physical jobs
+[Red / Black Mage]